Three lanes. One engagement model. No surprises on the invoice.

 We work with compliance-sensitive enterprises and the vendors who sell to them.
-Three lanes; one engagement model; no six-month discovery phase.
+Pick a lane below; pick an engagement shape further down.

 Cloud cost & FinOps strategy